simongray/sino.study/README.md

 ## Deploying to production
-Currently, there are two steps
+Currently, there are two steps to build a production Docker image.

 ### Compiling an uberjar for rapid deployment
 This will create a standalone JAR file including the entire compiled app